harshithareddy888/R-practice/README.md

 # R-practice
-The repo for now consists of COT (cleaning, organising and transforming files), bias function and Anseombe's quartet
+The repo for now consists of COT (cleaning, organising and transforming files), bias function and Anseombe's quartet , visualization (ggplot2)

 # Anseombe's quartet
 Four datasets that have nearly identical summary statictics.